bmes276/Lore-evaluation/README.md

-# Local Rule-Based Explanations on German Credit Risk
+# Evaluation of a local rule-based explanations on german credit risk dataset

 This project applies LORE (Local Rule-Based Explanations) to the German Credit Risk dataset in order to generate and evaluate local explanations for black-box classification models.